jackvincentnz/jackvincentnz.github.io/_posts/2019-03-19-how-to-win-a-hackathon.md

 * Seek early feedback.
 *Ask people to review what you have and see if it makes sense.
 Recruit other teams, judge like individuals, the judges or mentors themselves are great assets to check your vision.*
 * Don't worry about beautiful code.
 *This is a race.
 Not the time to show off your employability.
-Cut corners, throw in dirty hacks, laugh at how hilarious your implementation is and use it to reflect on how hard it would be to take a complete product to market.*
+Cut corners, throw in dirty hacks, laugh at how hilarious your implementation is and use it to reflect on how hard it would be to take a customer ready product to market.*

 ## 6. Iterate